 4. Improves cold weather tolerance

-5. Naturally clears up bacterial and fungal infections, particularly in the skin
+5. Naturally clears up bacterial and fungal infections, particularly skin problems

 6. Fights tooth decay and may improve breath